Stalinist architecture: Scope

+History

 Background (1900–1931)

 Before 1917, the Russian architectural scene was divided between Russky Modern (a local interpretation of Art Nouveau, stronger in Moscow), and Neoclassical Revival (stronger in Saint Petersburg).
 The Neoclassical school produced mature architects like Alexey Shchusev, Ivan Zholtovsky, Ivan Fomin, Vladimir Shchuko and Alexander Tamanian; by the time of the 1917 Revolution they were established professionals, with their own companies, schools and followers.
 These people would eventually become Stalinism's architectural elders and produce the best examples of the period.

 Another school that began after the Revolution is now known as Constructivism.
 Some of the Constructivists (like the Vesnin brothers) were young professionals who had established themselves before 1917, while others had just completed their professional education (like Konstantin Melnikov) or didn't have any.
 They associated themselves with groups of modern artists, compensating for lack of experience with public exposure.
 When the New Economic Policy began, their publicity resulted in architectural commissions.
 Experience was not gained quickly, and many Constructivist buildings were justly criticized for irrational floor plans, cost overruns and low quality.

 For a brief time in the mid-1920s, the architectural profession operated in the old-fashioned manner, with private companies, international contests, competitive bidding and disputes in professional magazines.
 Foreign architects were welcomed, especially towards the end of this period, when the Great Depression reduced their jobs at home.
 Among these were Ernst May, Albert Kahn, Le Corbusier, Bruno Taut and Mart Stam.
 The difference between traditionalists and constructivists was not well defined.
 Zholtovsky and Shchusev hired modernists as junior partners for their projects, and at the same time incorporated constructivist novelties in their own designs.

 In 1930 Gosproektstroi was established as part of the Building Commission of Vesenkha with the help of Albert Kahn Inc. It employed 3,000 designers with a budget of 417 million Rbls.